 Thanks to my late mother, I was exposed to this movie when I was a wee girl, probably around 12 or 13.
-Barely spoke any English, she pretty much had to interpret the gist of the story to me.
+Barely spoke any English, she pretty much had to interpret the gist of the story for me.
 But a movie like Gone with the Wind, with its rich history and cultural significance — not to mention the intricate love story — isn’t an easy movie to grasp for a teenybopper, save for the gorgeous scenery (by that I also mean Rhett Butler) and pretty costumes.
-Thus, it was later in college when I sort of discern what the movie was all about.
+Thus, it was later in college that I finally understood what the movie was all about.

 Here are some of my favorite scenes from this quintessential Hollywood epic that shall always remain timeless: